8.7. Sampling Bias

 • The very communities most at risk for lead exposure were systematically excluded.

-• Residents who suspected lead problems might refuse testing to avoid property value impacts.
+• Residents who suspect lead problems might refuse testing to avoid property value impacts.

 • Landlords might refuse testing to avoid legal obligations for remediation.